DhaliwalX/Red-Black-Tree/README.md

       > `tree-name.insert(key, data)`

 - **Deletion**:
-    Deletion is same as descirbed in CLRS except that
+    Deletion algorithm is same as descirbed in CLRS except that
       - A node nil[T] may be made during deletion.
 This is required for proper deletion
       - Instead of copying the data from the node, node is relinked to proper position
       - To delete an element with a key (key), use this method: